rsocket/rsocket/Protocol.md

 Note, all the positions are counted in __number of frames__.

 When a Сlient sends a RESUME frame, it has to include a set of __implied positions__ for active resumable streams.
-By the reception of the RESUME frame, the server can make a determination on whether resumption is possible: has the client retained all frames past the server's last-retained position.
-If resumption is allowed to continue, the server sends a RESUME_OK frame, indicating its set of last-received position for active streams Note, the resumption may be **partially** accepted by the Server meaning that if it is impossible to resume some streams, the Server may not include them in the RESUME_OK frame.
-By the reception of the RESUME_OK frame, the Client MUST resume only specified streams and the other MUST be terminated immediately with the __REJECTED__ error.
+Upon receiving a RESUME frame, the server can make a determination on whether resumption is possible depending on whether the client retained all frames past the server's last-retained position.
+If resumption is allowed to continue, the server sends a RESUME_OK frame back, listing its set of last-received position for active streams.
+Note that resumption may be **partially** accepted by the Server which means that if it is impossible to resume some streams, the Server may omit them from the RESUME_OK frame.
+Upon receiving the RESUME_OK frame, the Client MUST resume only the specified streams and while the rest MUST be terminated immediately with the __REJECTED__ error.

 ### Client Lifetime Management